Alert-Box/vigimeteo/README.md

 ## Vigilance Météo

-In France, the weather awareness level is called *Vigilance Météo*, and surprisingly there is no API nor RSS flux to retrieve in real-time this information for French West Indies.
+In France this level is called "Vigilance Météo", and suprisingly there is no API nor RSS flux to retrieve in realtime this information for French West Indies.
 This information is vital for local people.
 Two specific levels :
 *violet* (purple) and *gris* (gray) purple, have been created for these islands because of the risk of hurricanes.

-Actually, the tool *vigimeteo* works only for Guadeloupe, Martinique and Saint Martin / Saint Barths.
+Actually, this tools works only for Guadeloupe, Martinique and Saint Martin / Saint Barths.
 The French Guyane is divided in 4 "vigilance météo" area and the weather forecast provided by METEO-FRANCE use a different format from the others.

 # install

 ## using pip

-    pip install vigie_meteo
+    pip install vigimeteo

 ## from source

     git clone https://github.com/Alert-Box/vigimeteo
     cd vigimeteo
-    python setup.py install
+    python setup.py

-# Usage
+# Usage example

-## Chose An Area
+## Command Line
-vigimeteo <area_alias>
+    $ vigimeteo <area_alias>

 ### Vigilance Meteo areas
 - Guadeloupe :